In an earlier article I explained the role CSS2.1 and how powerful and useful a CSS2.1 test suite could be for the Web.

 - A Subversion server to collect tests and track their development

 - A volunteer (Gérard Talbot) who is dedicated to collecting tests from the web authoring community.
-(Please support Gérard's efforts!)

 What we're missing:

 - A friendlier way to submit tests.
 Subversion has a bit of a learning curve; a WebDAV+Subversion setup might be easier for contributors if it is capable of transparently handling file moves and renames.
+A customized Web interface to SVN might be another option.

-- Participation from Opera and WebKit's quality assurance teams: they are already writing tests for internal use, but their efforts are totally disconnected from W3C, which means they don't benefit the Web community as a whole.
+- Increased participation from Opera and WebKit's quality assurance teams: they are already writing tests for internal use, but their efforts are totally disconnected from W3C, which means they don't benefit the Web community as a whole.
 Establishing collaboration at the CSS2.1 level would also carry over into CSS3 modules, where the availability of their tests would allow faster adoption of new CSS3 technologies.

 The goal here is to present the tests for each module on an official W3C server in the formats needed to run on all CSS implementations; to have the tests indexed so that it is easy for a developer to find the tests he is interested in running; and to have a coverage report that shows which parts of the spec are tested and which tests are missing.